4 Jul 2019

 At the end of June, the 2018-19 MILE and TRAIL+ classes finished their programmes with two busy days in Geneva followed by the Closing Ceremony in Bern.

-From 24-25 June, the students put months’ worth of preparation to the test in moot court and economics simulation exercises at the WTO in Geneva.
+On 24-25 June, the students put months’ worth of preparation to the test in moot court and economics simulation exercises at the WTO in Geneva.
 The economics simulation exercise was designed and carried out by two distinguished WTO economists, and the moot court simulation was panelled by esteemed members of the international trade community, including two Appellate Body members, as well as WTO and private practice lawyers.

 The following evening, as he did in September 2019 to welcome the students, Peter Van den Bossche received the students at his home for a farewell apéro.
 Then, in the late afternoon of 27 June, the students were given a formal farewell from the WTI at the Closing Ceremony of the 2018-19 Advanced Master Programmes, which was attended by students, staff, lecturers, families and diplomats.

 The ceremony was opened by Prof. Joseph Francois, WTI Managing Director, and was followed by a keynote address delivered by State Secretary Marie-Gabrielle Ineichen-Fleisch (SECO).
-Her speech was titled “The Future of the Rules-based Multilateral Trading System: More Reasons for Gloom than Hope?”
+Her speech was titled, “The Future of the Rules-based Multilateral Trading System: More Reasons for Gloom than Hope?”

 This year’s internship prizes went to four deserving students.
 The Thomas Cottier Internship Programme, the Geneva Internship Support Fund, the John H. Jackson Internship Programme and the Luzius Wasescha Internship Programme each allow one WTI master’s student per year to pursue an unpaid internship at an international organisation, diplomatic mission, non-governmental organisation or law firm active in the field of international economic law and policy.

-Thomas Cottier Award for Best Thesis was presented by Thomas Cottier to MILE 18 alumnus Andrea De Angelis Effrem.
+The Thomas Cottier Award for Best Thesis was presented by Prof. Cottier to MILE 18 alumnus Andrea De Angelis Effrem.
 The title of his thesis is "Rules of origin and implications for Global Value Chains: the Swiss watchmaking industry."
 The award is presented annually to one MILE student for the best thesis submitted.

 Per tradition, after the collection of their MILE and TRAIL+ stones, this year’s class representatives, Carla Ochoa Oliden and Amrit Singh Bhatia, gave moving farewell speeches to their fellow classmates.